 - Dental problems

 - Premature aging

 - Increased risk of heart disease (smokers are 2-4 times more at risk)

 What are the effects of second-hand smoke?

 Secondhand (passive) smoking occurs when people near a smoker breathe in the smoke.
 This is not safe and can have serious health effects including lung cancer and heart disease.

-This factsheet was developed following expert review by researchers at the National Drug & Alcohol Research Centre, UNSW.
+This factsheet was developed following expert review by researchers at the Matilda Centre for Research in Mental Health and Substance Use, The University of Sydney (formerly the NHMRC Centre of Research Excellence in Mental Health and Substance Use, at the National Drug & Alcohol Research Centre, UNSW).
 See detailed attachment for a list of sources for this information.